You can find this document as PDF here.

 $ apt install fpmmm

-2.6.
-Installation of fpmmm on Rocky Linux / Red Hat Linux / Oracle Linux / AlmaLinux / Fedora / CentOS from FromDual Repository
+2.5.
+Installation of FromDual Performance Monitor from FromDual Repository on Rocky Linux / Red Hat Linux / Oracle Linux / AlmaLinux / Fedora / CentOS

 |